Curry–Howard correspondence: General formulation

 In its more general formulation, the Curry–Howard correspondence is a correspondence between formal proof calculi and type systems for models of computation.
 In particular, it splits into two correspondences.
 One at the level of formulas and types that is independent of which particular proof system or model of computation is considered, and one at the level of proofs and programs which, this time, is specific to the particular choice of proof system and model of computation considered.

-At the level of formulas and types, the correspondence says that implication behaves the same as a function type, conjunction as a "product" type (this may be called a tuple, a struct, a list, or some other term depending on the language), disjunction as a sum type (this type may be called a union), the false formula as the empty type and the true formula as the unit type (whose sole member is the null object).
+At the level of formulas and types, the correspondence says that implication behaves the same as a function type, conjunction as a "product" type (this may be called a tuple, a struct, a list, or some other term depending on the language), disjunction as a sum type (this type may be called a union), the false formula as the empty type and the true formula as a unit type (whose sole member is the null object).
 Quantifiers correspond to dependent function space or products (as appropriate).

 This is summarized in the following table:

 At the level of proof systems and models of computations, the correspondence mainly shows the identity of structure, first, between some particular formulations of systems known as Hilbert-style deduction system and combinatory logic, and, secondly, between some particular formulations of systems known as natural deduction and lambda calculus.

 Between the natural deduction system and the lambda calculus there are the following correspondences: